kguite/kguite/README.md

 </div>

 **I Am Currently...**
-- 💻 Working as a Software Engineer at 100Devs
 - 📗 Blogging on Hashnode: https://katiemarie.hashnode.dev/
 - 🌱 Website manager for The National Organization for Women, Seattle: www.nowseattle.org; (check out our feature, "That Can't Be True"!)